Taqdeer/Score/README.md

 # Score
-Javascript Game
+Javascript Game \n
-Open the game in browser
+Open the game in browser \n
 Use:
 --Space to throw bullets
 --Arrow keys to go up, down, right left